 The Ending Cutscene

-Several days pass after this turn of events, and the Strawhats, along with the two Lims, bid farewell to each other as the former continue their adventure of sailing along the New World in the Grand Line to discover the legendary treasure of the One Piece.
+- Farewell: Several days later, the Strawhat crew, along with the two Lims, bid farewell to each other.
+The Strawhats continue their adventure in the Grand Line to discover the One Piece treasure.

 The Potential For A Sequel